Skip to content

 applyToEnvironment(environment) {

-// if the function isn't provided, the plugin is active in all environments
+// if the hook is not used, the plugin is active in all environments

 },